Tár: Plot

 Lydia is haunted by an increasing sensitivity to sound, surreal nightmares, daytime hallucinations, chronic pain, and enigmatic patterned scribbles resembling those Krista once made.
 While trying to complete a composition dedicated to Petra, she is disturbed by the sound of a medical device next door, where her neighbor is caring for her dying mother.
 One day, Lydia falls and hurts herself while attempting to follow Olga home, but tells Sharon she was injured in a mugging.

 A manipulatively edited video of Lydia's Juilliard class goes viral, and an article accusing her of sexual predation appears in the New York Post.
+Lydia's Wikipedia page is also edited by an unseen person to include the controversial new information about her.
 Lydia tries to contact Francesca, who resigned after being denied the promotion.
-Lydia breaks into Francesca's home and finds a draft of Tár on Tár, which Francesca has renamed Rat on Rat.
-Lydia, accompanied by Olga, returns to New York City to attend the deposition in the lawsuit of Krista's parents and promote her book; the two are met by protestors, and Lydia is confronted with incriminating emails between her and Krista that Francesca provided.
+She breaks into Francesca's home and finds a draft of Tár on Tár, which Francesca has renamed Rat on Rat.
+Lydia, accompanied by Olga, returns to New York City to attend a deposition for Krista's parents' lawsuit and to promote her book.
+The two are met by protestors, and Lydia is confronted with incriminating emails between her and Krista that Francesca provided.

 In Berlin, Lydia is removed as conductor due to the controversy.
 Furious over the allegations and Lydia's lack of transparency, Sharon bars her from seeing their daughter.
-An increasingly depressed and deranged Lydia retreats to her old studio, sneaks into the live recording she was supposed to conduct, and assaults Eliot, who replaced her as conductor.
+An increasingly depressed and deranged Lydia retreats to her old studio.
+She sneaks into the live recording she was supposed to conduct, and runs onto the stage to assault Eliot, who replaced her as conductor.
 Advised to remain out of the public eye by her management, she returns to her modest childhood home on Staten Island, where she finds certificates of achievement bearing her birth name, Linda Tarr.
 She cries watching an old VHS of Young People's Concerts in which Leonard Bernstein discusses the meaning of music.
 Her brother Tony arrives and admonishes her for forgetting her roots.

-Lydia moves to the Philippines and resumes her career as a conductor.
-During a business trip, she asks the concierge of her hotel for a massage; misunderstanding her request, they send her to a brothel, where Lydia selects a young woman resembling Olga to be her masseuse, then runs outside to vomit upon realizing where she is.
+Sometime in the future, Lydia finds work conducting in the Philippines.
+Seeking a massage, the hotel concierge sends her to a brothel fronting as a massage parlor; the young women sit in a semicircle with numbers on their robes.
+Number 5 looks directly at Lydia, who rushes outside to vomit.
 Later, she conducts a live performance of the score for the video game series Monster Hunter in front of an audience of cosplayers.